 When parking outside parking lots, please be attentive to signage and respectful of our neighbors, and do not block gates.
 Observe parking restrictions.

 Please note: Google Maps is not very accurate when it comes to trails.
-Learn more at Get A Map.
+The Fells has many unofficial trails that are detrimental to its ecosystems and wildlife.
+Stay on the official trails and learn more at Get A Map.

 Visitor Rules and Regulations